 You might need to introduce small changes to your CTA or current copy to help you better target your qualified leads.
-Start by using more action-oriented language in your messaging to leave a stronger impression.
+Start by looking at the research behind an optimized CTA like using more action-oriented language in your messaging to leave a stronger impression.
 Add urgency to your ad copy to compel visitors to act positively in your favor.

 9. Lower Your Bids for Keywords

 Run a Google Experiment on your keywords to see how ad rank impacts on your click through and conversion rates.

 Adjust the keywords you’re using based on the results, and drop keyword bids that are simply not working but rather eating up your marketing expenses.

 10. Put a Temporary Stop on Non-Converting Keywords